The Magpie River: Beautiful from one end to the other

 National Geographic, the Magpie is a playground for thrill seekers, as well as

-being home to rich and unspoiled ecosystems on the Côte-Nord.
+being home to rich and unspoiled ecosystems of Quebec's boreal forest.
 Unfortunately, it

 has been targeted as the site of a major hydroelectric project.
 We would like